bajamircea/bajamircea.github.io/_posts/2018-03-07-api-fragmentation.markdown

 - Does it even have to be a `vector`?
 - To support sentinels: do we have to have the same type for `first` and `last`?
-- For a function like `min`, do we have to have overloads with `const` arguments?
+- To support ranges do we have to have an overload receiving a `range` instead of `first` and `last`.

 But this can't be generalized forever:
 - likely the `file_name` has to be zero terminated so that it can be passed to the OS API that is typically a C function expecting a zero terminated string.
 - When `file_name` is a `string`: what encoding do we accept?

 # Conclusion